Lemoenskil/Milestone2-_BBS5_Factory_dashbord/README.md

 - Scatter plot
 Added a scroll bar for responsiveness, and changed the colors to fit while testing

-- Heat Map
+- Heat Map and charts
 -test the play function and working on the map.
 -Added a scroll to make it more responsive to small mobiles -Test all the reset button and station selector.
 -Test interactiveness with graph and heatmap

-- Sunpower charts
--2 Bar charts that are interactive on the heatmap on selected dates -Weather station selector where the weather station of choice can be selected.

 - Footer
-Need to update the footer maybe with a link or to or reset button
+Test the reset button and update colors and font

 - Data update script
 A phython scrip to combine the daily production files into one file